3.9. Substantive Law: Physical Punishment Sentences

 “An American judge during the early American Republic was able to select from a wide array of punishments, most of which were intended to inflect intense pain and public shame.
 A Virginia statute of 1748 punished the stealing of a hog with twenty-five lashes and a fine.
 The second offense resulted in two hours of pillory (public ridicule) or public branding.
 A third theft resulted in a penalty of death.
 False testimony during a trial might result in mutilation of the ears or banishment from the colony.
 These penalties were often combined with imprisonment in a jail or workhouse and hard labor. . .

 We have slowly moved away from most of these physically painful sanctions.
 The majority of states followed the example of the U.S. Congress, which in 1788 prohibited federal courts from imposing whipping and standing in the pillory.
 Maryland retained corporal punishments until 1953, and Delaware only repealed this punishment in 1972.
-Delaware, in fact, subjected more than 1600 individuals to whippings in the twentieth century.
+Delaware subjected more than 1600 individuals to whippings in the twentieth century.
 This practice was effectively ended in 1978 when the Eighth Circuit Court of Appeals ruled that the use of the strap, “offends contemporary standards of decency and human dignity and precepts of civilization which we profess to possess.”
 [1]

 Controversial Issue: Capital Punishment: Death Penalty

 Capital punishment (lethal physical punishment) is a popular topic, and much has been written about the death penalty.
-One excellent resource for learning about the death penalty is the death penalty information center (DPIC), a nonprofit organization that publishes studies and analyzes trends in death penalty law and application.
+One excellent resource for learning about the death penalty is the Death Penalty Information Center (DPIC), a nonprofit organization that publishes studies and analyzes trends in death penalty law and application.

 Link to Death Penalty Information Center: